 Penalty: Fine not exceeding 50 penalty units or imprisonment for a term not exceeding 2 years, or both.

 118. Silencers and magazines

-(1) A person must not use, keep, possess, sell or manufacture any implement designed to suppress the sound caused by the discharge of a firearm, whether or not the implement forms part of the firearm or can be attached to, or removed from, the firearm.
+(1) A person must not use, keep, possess, sell or manufacture a firearm sound suppressor.

 Penalty: Fine not exceeding 50 penalty units or imprisonment for a term not exceeding 2 years, or both.